Borough of Eastleigh: History

-In order to facilitate the creation of pavements with kerbs, drains and sewers, and street lights, a local board was established in 1893.
-Two years later, the local board was replaced by Eastleigh Urban District Council, which was merged with the neighbouring community of Bishopstoke in 1899, retaining the Eastleigh name.
+Despite the creation of the ecclesiastical parish, Eastleigh remained part of the civil parish of South Stoneham.
+In order to facilitate the creation of pavements with kerbs, drains and sewers, and street lights, a local government district covering the ecclesiastical parish of Eastleigh was established in 1893, governed by a local board.
+Such districts were converted into urban districts in 1894, when Eastleigh was also made its own civil parish.
+Eastleigh Urban District was enlarged to take in the community of Bishopstoke in 1899, becoming the Eastleigh and Bishopstoke Urban District.
+The name was changed back to just Eastleigh in 1932.

 The first Eastleigh Borough was incorporated in 1936 under the Municipal Corporations Act 1882.
-This conversion from Eastleigh Urban District Council to Eastleigh Borough Council allowed the authority to create bylaws.
+This conversion from Eastleigh Urban District Council to Eastleigh Borough Council allowed the authority to create byelaws and appoint a mayor.
 Notice of the petition for incorporation was served on the 1 February 1936, and the matter being raised for consideration on 16 March, along with petitions for the creation of boroughs for Crosby and Sale in North West England, among others.